nickg/nextcellent/readme.txt

 - You should go to original NextGEN plugin to check this out. <a href="http://www.NextGEN-gallery.com/languages/" target="_blank">click here to find out more.</a>
 - Many users are creating their respective translations and they will be included, along respective credits.
 Thanks to them!!!

 == Changelog ==

+= V1.9.19 - 20.06.2014
+* Fixes on uploader (credits to Niko Strijbol)
+* Fixes for nggtag shortcode (credits to Niko Strijbol)
+* Refactored code in few places
+* Fix vulnerability which disallowed html text & santitize_taglist function (credits to NS & FZ)
+* Fix for 3.9 and typos for strict warning
+* Improved injections prevention (credits to jayque9)
+* Improve spelling & error message (credits to Niko Strijbol)

 = V1.9.19 - 22.05.2014
 * New uploader.
 Flash uploader deprecated (credits to Niko Strijbol)